Cvmcosta/ltijs/docs/provider.md

 #### Token max age allowed:

-As part of the LTI 1.3 protocol validation steps, Ltijs checks the idtoken's `iat` claim and flags the token as invalid if it is older than **10 seconds**.
+As part of the LTI® 1.3 protocol validation steps, Ltijs checks the idtoken's `iat` claim and flags the token as invalid if it is older than **10 seconds**.

 This limit can be configured (or removed) through the `tokenMaxAge` field: